openconfig/gnoi/extension/README.md

 ### Extension installation workflow

-#### Setup: Configuring verification
-To validate the integrity of an extension, a network operator can configure the system to perform signature verification on any extensions.
-The system can be configured so that it can only accept extensions which are cryptographically signed by the switch vendor, or which are signed by some trusted certificates.
-This signature verification guarantees that the extension is unaltered after being signed, and that it originates from some trusted source.

 #### 1. Extension Transfer
 Optionally transfer the extension file to the system, or select an extension which had been previously transferred but which was not installed.